SilentVoid13/SyncDisBoi/README.md

 - [Spotify](https://open.spotify.com/)
 - [Tidal](https://tidal.com/)

-It's the perfect solution for music enthusiasts who want to keep their playlists updated across different music streaming platforms and enjoy the various recommendations algorithms, or who simply want to migrate to a new music platform and preserve their playlists.
+SyncDisBoi is the ideal tool for music enthusiasts who want to:
+- Seamlessly migrate to a new music platform while preserving their playlists
+- Keep playlists in sync across multiple platforms and enjoy each platform's unique recommendation algorithms
+- Export existing playlists in a portable JSON format for easy backup or sharing

 > **Disclaimer**: While SyncDisBoi doesn't perform any deletion operations, it's always a good practice to backup your playlists.
 I am not responsible for any unintended changes to your playlists.